NVIDIA/TransformerEngine/README.rst

 From source
 ^^^^^^^^^^^

-For JAX and Tensorflow, you need to install that dependency first:
+For JAX and Tensorflow, pybind11 must be installed:

 .. code-block:: bash